eclipse-ditto/ditto-examples/grove-ctrl/python/README.md

 * Python 3.x installed on the Raspberry
 * Raspberry with installed GrovePi libraries
 * Raspberry and PC/Notebook running the same network
-* Running instance of ditto on you PC/Notebook
+* Running instance of Ditto on you PC/Notebook

 # Hardware Setup